nonestack-blog/spring-authorization-server-oauth-jwt/README.md

 - Navigate to https://start.spring.io

-- define the project name example: `spring-boot-security-basic-auth`
+- define the project name example: `spring-authorization-server-oauth-jwt`
 - Choose Project **Maven** and the language  **Java**.
 - Choose Your **Java** version ex: **17**
 - Click add dependencies and select: